top of page

 PROBATION VIOLATIONS

-Upon finding a probationer guilty of violating a condition of probation, a sentencing court may:
+When a probationer is found guilty of violating a condition of probation, the sentencing court has several options:

-1. Continue probation without punishment for the violation
+1. Continuing probation without punishment for the violation.

-2. Modify the conditions of probation or extend the period of probation
+2. Modifying the conditions of probation or extending the probation period.

-3. Revoke probation and sentence the defendant on the underlying offense.
+3. Revoking probation and sentencing the defendant for the underlying offense.

-If probation is revoked, the court may sentence the probationer in the same manner and to the same penalty as it could have done if probation had never been granted.
+Granting probation is a discretionary decision, and there is no inherent right to its continuation.
+If it becomes evident during probation that the probationer is likely to engage in criminal conduct again, the court may choose to revoke probation.
+In such cases, the court can sentence the probationer in the same manner and to the same penalty as if probation had never been granted.

 bottom of page